v-keerthana-30/Sales-Dashboard-Analysis/README.md

-## 🛒 Superstore Sales Analysis (MySQL + Python Project)
+## 🛒 Superstore Sales Analysis (MySQL + Python + Power BI Project)

 ***

 ### 📌 Project Overview
 This project performs a detailed analysis of Superstore sales data to uncover patterns in profits, customer behavior, and regional performance.
-The dataset is imported into MySQL Workbench for structured querying and Python is used for visualization and advanced analysis.
+The dataset is imported into MySQL Workbench for structured querying and Python is used for visualization and analysis, and Power BI is used to build an interactive business dashboard for insight visualization.

 ***